iwittkau/crypt/README.md

 If no hash is given a new hash will be generated from the password you enter.

 If the hash flag is set the hash will compared to the password entered.
+There will be either an error output if the hash is not a hash or does not match the password or an "OK" if the hash is valid and does belong to the password.

 Set a hash like this (password = "test"):